olgakahraman/swapi-project/README.md

 DESCRIPTION

 Welcome to my project!
-This is an app made in JavaScript and the Bootstrap framework with SWAPI.tech API integration.
-It allows users to check films, people, planets and spaceships of Star wars.
-I hope you will enjoy the project!
+This is an app coded with JavaScript, Bootstrap and  API integration and it's  fully responsive.
+Here you can find films, people, planets and starships from Star Wars using navbar and renew the page with pressing the Star Wars logo.
+It has light and dark modes with a very comfortable toggle button.